-The above-mentioned strategies, and thus the 6 WGs, were identified based on specificities of local work in the ARCH Grant Agreement and on previous technical work developed in the past months.
+The above-mentioned strategies, and thus the WGs, were identified based on specificities of local work in the ARCH Grant Agreement and on previous technical work developed in the past months.
 WG1 will work in relation to two different strategies ("Assessing resilience in the Huerta" and "Building resilience in the Huerta").
 It was decided to join both of them in a single working group since the involved stakeholders were presumably going to be the same.
 The same applies to WG2 in relation to the work to be developed regarding the Albufera target area.
-The strategy related to the "Development of an Action Plan on responsible tourism" might need to be refined at a later stage since, as already mentioned, a Sustainable Tourism Strategy at city level is currently under its early stages of development.
+It was already clear from the beginning of local work that the strategy related to the "Development of an Action Plan on responsible tourism" might need to be refined at a later stage since, as already mentioned, a Sustainable Tourism Strategy at city level is currently under its early stages of development.
 The Sustainable Tourism Strategy is being developed, among others, by the "Visit València" Foundation, partly managed by the city council, and currently a member of the ARCH Valencia local partnership.
 The ARCH Grant Agreement stressed the need to coordinate the Action Plan development with the city's Tourism Department.
+Finally, due to the risk of overlapping work with the mentioned strategy, and based on the currently limited capacity in Las Naves, among other reasons, it was decided to prioritise other actions in the implementation of the local work plan.

 Mapped stakeholders (see Annex 1) were invited to join the local partnership, as well as to indicate in which strategies they would be interested in engaging, in order to assign them to specific working groups to be established (please see Section 4 and Annex 2 for details).
-As at October 22, 2020, stakeholders belonging to 31 different organisations had agreed to become local partners.
-Figure 1 shows how these organisations are distributed by sector, while Table 2 summarises the specific working groups which they engaged.
+As at June 14, 2022, stakeholders belonging to 34 different organisations had agreed to become local partners.
+Figure 1 shows how these organisations are distributed by sector, while Table 2 summarises the specific working groups they engaged.

-Two stakeholders signed up for some of the WGs but didn't agree to become members of the ARCH Valencia local partnership.
+Two stakeholders signed up for some of the WGs but did not agree to become members of the ARCH Valencia local partnership.
 Therefore, their organisations are not included in Figure 1 nor Table 2.
 However, they are accounted for in Figure 2, which shows the total number of stakeholders per working group.

 Figure 1: ARCH Valencia local partnership.
-Type of stakeholder (by sector) (October 22, 2020)
+Type of stakeholder (by sector) (June 14, 2022)

 Figure 2: ARCH Valencia WGs.
-Number of members per working group (October 22, 2020)
+Number of members per working group (June 14, 2022)